Updated: Aug 10

 Employing people from a wide range of social and cultural backgrounds is favourable in any business.
 However, the need to create and embed inclusive processes is the pinnacle of the process.

 There are a multitude of opportunities that can be created to embed and promote diversity and inclusion.

-Companies that utilise every opportunity to support the building of inclusion to workplace activities are more likely to increase competitively.
+Companies that utilize every opportunity to support the building of inclusion in workplace activities are more likely to increase competitively.

 Additionally, an inclusive workplace is more likely to attract and retain talent.

 Knowing the business and workplace challenges that diversity and inclusion solve, must be the starting point for business leaders.
 This, however, often poses a challenge.